jessegrabowski/sympytensor/README.md

-# Pytensor Printer
+# Sympytensor

-A tool for converting Sympy expressions to a Pytensor graph, with support for inserting PyMC model variables.
+A tool for converting Sympy expressions to a Pytensor graph, with support for working with PyMC models.

 # Installation